 Astrato stands out for teams that want self service BI, embedded analytics, writeback, and AI to all run on one platform, on the same warehouse-native foundation.

 If you're asking which platform fits a modern cloud data team that has already moved to a cloud warehouse and needs BI that works with that architecture, Astrato is purpose-built for exactly that transition.
+The implementation path is faster, the pricing is more predictable, and the architecture eliminates the extract-based overhead that makes traditional BI increasingly difficult to justify.

 Yes, for most BI use cases.
 Astrato covers self-service BI, data visualization, embedded analytics, AI-powered natural language queries, scheduled reporting, and writeback.
 The key architectural difference is that Astrato runs live queries on your warehouse — there are no extracts or data copies.
 For teams on modern cloud warehouses, Astrato is designed as a like-for-like replacement with a warehouse-native foundation.
 Tableau has a broader connector ecosystem and stronger support for legacy data sources and on-premises deployments.